corith/LousGame/README.md

 ## Contributing

+There is a todo.txt file with a loose description of things to implement.
+But implement anything you want!
 If you wish to contribute please push to the contribute branch and then make a pull request :)